 If you’re less worried about Brexit than how you can afford to buy a home in Spain, don’t despair!
 You may have more financial options than you had considered.
 Read our new guide, How to Pay for a Spanish Property.

-It is possible that you will be required to take out health insurance.
+It may also be possible that you will be required to take out health insurance.
 However, the UK Health Secretary has said that the government aims to fund a continued EHIC system and reciprocal healthcare in EU countries.
 This will cover British retirees and “those with chronic conditions, disabilities or other long-term conditions that require ongoing medical attention.”
 This is great news for all travellers to Spain, whether living there or just on holiday, effectively meaning that any kind of Brexit deal should mean we can rule out worries over healthcare.
 In the event of no deal, you may need health insurance until a new EHIC system can be worked out.

 We may also have access to Spain’s payment scheme for foreigners, convenio especial for non-EU foreigners to use Spain’s health service